 You have to give it a try.
 Next month I’m adding all the colors to do a little color blending.
 It should be fun so stop back then.

 If you would like to have access to the free printables mentioned in this post, just click on the picture below.
-This is will prompt you to submit your email so that the packet can be sent to you.
+This is will prompt you to submit your email so that you can be added to my mailing list.
+You will then be sent a note to verify your subscription.
+Once you confirm that, the file will be downloaded to your computer.
+Then just check your computer’s ‘download’ file to find it.
 Please note, some school emails do not like to receive my packets and my block my from sending you this information so it’s probably best to try a generic gmail or yahoo account like that.
 Also, sometimes, the mail gets sent to your SPAM folder.
 So if you don’t see a note from me a few minutes after submitting your email, please check there.

 I hope these will help stir some ideas for your own Fine Motor Morning Work Stations.
 Of course you can see all my Fine Motor Morning Word Station posts by clicking HERE.
 Also, if you’d like to see more St. Patrick’s Day Activities, please make sure you click HERE.
 And stop by later this week for a few more goodies just in time for the best holiday of the year.